safe-global/safe-deployments/README.md

 ## Notes

+- v1 supports only one address per network, while v2 allows multiple addresses per network.
+To maintain compatibility with v1, the address order in v2 is arranged so that the first address matches the one used in v1.

-A list of network information can be found at [chainid.network](https://chainid.network/)
+- A list of network information can be found at [chainid.network](https://chainid.network/)

 ## License